-Students with disabilities, particularly Black and Brown students displaying these identities, are also disproportionately harmed by suspension.
-Despite federal and Pennsylvania laws that provide additional protections against discriminatory suspensions, 1 out of 11 students with disabilities has experienced an out-of-school suspension, which is more than double the rate of suspension of peers without disabilities.4 For students with disabilities, the behavior for which the student is suspended may be a manifestation of the student's disability, leading to them being pushed out of the classroom for a protected action.
+In addition, despite rigorous federal and Pennsylvania laws that provide additional protections for students with disabilities, one out of 11 such students has experienced an out-of-school suspension, which is more than double the rate of suspension of peers without disabilities.
+In many cases, the behavior for which a student with a disability is suspended is actually a manifestation of the student's disability, leading to them being illegally pushed out of the classroom instead of being provided with appropriate individualized education plans (IEPs) and special education supports.